Net Promoter Score (NPS) - The Only KPI That Matters

 Interested in gauging the loyalty and level of your customers’ satisfaction?
 Then Net Promoter Score (NPS) is the ideal tool you can use to perform this very important role in the operations of your organization.

 NPS is used as an effective tool to improve customer experience.
 When Net Promoter Score is higher, existing customers to the company are likely to invite their peers to experience the great service they will be enjoying from the firm.
-This helps to increase the customer base to the company and chances of customer retention are very high if they are satisfied by the level of service they are getting from the company.
-This helps to ensure long term survival of the firm if it is characterised by loyal customers who are keen on returning for more business.
+This helps to increase the customer base of the company and chances of customer retention are very high if they are satisfied by the level of service they are getting from the company.
+This helps to ensure the long-term survival of the firm if it is characterized by loyal customers who are keen on returning for more business.

 Frenay, D. (Last updated 2016).
 Net Promoter Score (NPS): the customer loyalty KPI.
 Emolytics.